Hlwys/rsrecoverytool/README.md

 ## Usage

-1. You will need to make an image of the drive you are recovering from.
-There are several programs that can do this, [DMDE](https://dmde.com/) is a free tool.
+1. You can either recover directly from a currently active hard drive, or from an image backup of the drive.
+There are several programs that can create an image, [DMDE](https://dmde.com/) is a free tool.

-2. Edit the `run.bat` and replace `{IMAGE LOCATION}` on both lines to specify the filepath of the image you have created.
+2. Edit either the `Recover from active hard drive.bat` or `Recover from drive image.bat` file depending on your preference.
+Replace `DRIVE LETTER` or `{IMAGE LOCATION}` on both lines, to either specify the drive letter (e.g. `F:`) or the image location (e.g. `C:\Users\User\myimage.img`)

 3. Two scripts will run - the first will scan the image for all file locations then produce a list of locations called `output.txt`.
    The second will then extract files based on these locations.
 If you are running the script again you can delete the search command and just run the extraction.